KomodoPlatform/developer-docs/docs/nSPV/README.md

 </collapse-text>

-### help
+## help

 **help**

-This method returns the help output containing all the available methods.
+This method returns the help output of all available methods.

 #### Arguments